The doctor may order one or more of the following imaging studies as part of your continued breast care.

 Because it focuses on a small area, the PEM system’s camera and detectors are closer to the area affected with cancer, which produces a very sharp, detailed image of tumors and cancerous tissue.
 With PEM, doctors can see cancers as small as 1.5-2mm, about the width of a grain of rice.
-No other medical imaging device acheives this kind of clarity.
+No other medical imaging device achieves this kind of clarity.

-The images allow radiologists, breast surgeons and oncologists to study molecular abnormalities inside the tumor cells, which aids significantly in staging a cancer and determining the appropriate treatment.
+The images allow radiologists, breast surgeons and oncologists to study molecular abnormalities inside the tumor cells, which aids significantly in staging cancer and determining the appropriate treatment.
 Its high resolution allows doctors to evaluate breast cancer more precisely so women receive the most effective treatments available.
 It also allows for the earlier detection of elusive cancers such as DCIS (ductal carcinoma in situ).

 PEM gives physicians a uniquely accurate map of cancer deposits, upon which they can base their treatment and.or surgical plans.
-Armed with this information doctors can better determine candidates for breast-convserving surgery or lumpectomy.
-Also, knowing the exact location and extent of the cancer guides doctors during surgery and helps assure that they remove all of a tumor or cancerous tissue and help avoid repeat surgeries.
+Armed with this information doctors can better determine candidates for breast-conserving surgery or lumpectomy.
+Also, knowing the exact location and extent of cancer guides doctors during surgery and helps assure that they remove all of a tumor or cancerous tissue and help avoid repeat surgeries.

 Who should have a PEM scan?

 - Newly or previously diagnosed breast cancer patients